ColinDao/nim/README.md

 ## Project Description

 This project implements an AI player for the game of Nim using the Q-learning algorithm.
-Nim is a two-player game where players take turns removing amounts from distinct heaps.
+Nim is a two-player game where players take turns removing amounts from distinct piles.
-Whoever removes the amount before all the piles are empty loses.
+The person that moves right before all piles are empty loses.
 The goal of the AI player is to learn optimal strategies for playing Nim through reinforcement learning.

 ## Table of Contents